mercoglianoisidoro/test_pages/distributed_design_patterns/multi-node/replicated-load-balanced-services.md

 ## Stateful Services

-Each service replica handles status information.
+Each service replica handles status information, that's why you need sticky session (stateful services don't scale well).

 Sticky session: once users establish a connection with a particular service, they have to stick with it until the transaction completes.

-Stateful services don't scale well.